achi08rbb/nfl_project/setup/README.md

   5. Exit the shell and start an SSH session again

       ```
+      exit
+      ```

+      ```
       ssh $GCP_VM.$GCP_ZONE.$GCP_PROJECT_ID
       ```

   6. Initialize gcloud, choose to log in with new account (your gmail account):
+    - You will be asked to login with a new account and will be redirected to a link to authenticate with your email account for Google SDK.
+Select your project after.
+    - You will again be asked to authenticate with Google Auth Library, follow the link and authorize.

       ```
       cd nfl_project